apakrash/packet-generation-tools/docs/01-[START-HERE]-intro.md

 We will install all that is necessary in the next step.

 ## Experience of the Session
-There will be three stages to the session:
+There will be three stages:

 * Understanding the fundamentals of Scapy | What is it? | How do I run it
 * Network Reconnaissance | First Steps to fortify the network!